PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

   - If possible, a Statuses tree can be used for several battle templates.

 - **Statuses Creation**: Allow the user to create a new status in his Statuses List.
-  - We can set up a status' effects, its duration and its conditions.
+  - We can set up a status' effects and its duration.
   - We can decide if only players, enemies or both can get statuses effects or not.
   - We can decide which attacks can give statuses.